ros-navigation/docs.nav2.org/concepts/index.rst

 Another example would be if the robot was stuck due to dynamic obstacles or poor control.
 Backing up or spinning in place, if permissible, allow the robot to move from a poor location into free space it may navigate successfully.

-Finally, in the case of a total failure, a recovery may be implemented to call an operators attention for help.
+Finally, in the case of a total failure, a recovery may be implemented to call an operator's attention for help.
-This can be done with email, SMS, Slack, Matrix, etc.
+This can be done via email, SMS, Slack, Matrix, etc.

 It is important to note that the behavior server can hold any behavior to share access to expensive resources like costmaps or TF buffers, not just recovery behaviors.
-Each may have their own API.
+Each may have its own API.

 Smoothers
 =========